23rd Regiment Armory: Proposed redevelopment

 The 23rd Regiment Armory was proposed for redevelopment in 2012 at a cost of $14 million.
 Several developers submitted suggestions for alternate uses of the drill hall, including as a climbing facility, concert auditorium, or ice-skating rink.
 However, plans for the renovation of the 23rd Regiment Armory stalled in 2015.
 By 2017, there was still no progress on the armory's renovation.

-Design
+Architecture

 The 23rd Regiment Armory consists of a three-story administration building, facing Bedford Avenue to the east, with an attached drill shed to the west.
 It features a series of circular corner towers, the tallest of which is 136 feet in height.
 Upon the 23rd, 13th and 14th Regiment Armories' completions in the mid-1890s, the New-York Tribune stated that "these three armories are the product of a lavish expenditure ... for the support and encouragement of the militia that has perhaps never been excelled."